apache/maven/maven-core-it/README.txt

 it0082: Test that the reactor can establish the artifact location of known projects for dependencies
         using process-sources to see that it works even when they aren't compiled

+it0083: Verify that overriding a compile time dependency as provided in a WAR ensures it is not included.

+it0084: Verify that the collector selecting a particular version gets the correct subtree

 -------------------------------------------------------------------------------

 - generated sources